 Choose your Reaction

-Even though you might feel slightly helpless in turning things around in order to fight the source of your stress, it’s always up to you what your response would be like.
-Some people might choose to shake it off and ignore “minor problems” while others just face it heads on.
+Even though you might feel slightly helpless in turning things around to fight the source of your stress, it’s always up to you what your response would be like.
+Some people might choose to shake it off and ignore “minor problems” while others face it heads on.
 Now think about questions:

 2. What is the level of control?
-You cannot erase the clouds from the sky in order to control the weather, but you can always control how well your presentation might go tomorrow in front of the colleagues.
+You cannot erase the clouds from the sky to control the weather, but you can always control how well your presentation might go tomorrow in front of the colleagues.

 4. Turning the mindfulness on.
 Shift your focus a little bit from the causes that bring you nothing but stress.
-Instead focus on solutions and implement each solution step by step.
+Instead, focus on solutions and implement each solution step by step.

 Get Away From the Source for a While

 Do you have a special place where you go whenever you need to recharge?
 Go there for a while.
-It can be some cozy place in your favourite park with a lake, or it can be a nice meadow in a village, the river bank or a zen garden you’ve created in your mind.
+It can be some cozy place in your favorite park with a lake, or it can be a nice meadow in a village, the river bank or a zen garden you’ve created in your mind.
 Whatever works for you – go there.
 Shake it all off.
 Recharge.
 Breathe deeply.

 Choose Your Tactics

 Decide when you’re ready and face the source of your stress.
 Sitting there procrastinating and worrying will hardly solve any problem.
-But when you choose to face that situation spot on, that is where you understand that it should not be ignored any longer.
+But when you choose to meet that situation spot on, that is where you understand that it should not be ignored any longer.
 Once the situation is resolved the stress is no longer in power and loses its ability to worry you.